hoodchris/agentic-ai-ucreq2/draft-agentic-ai-usecases-requirements.md

 Agent identity information is considered to be sensitive, particularly in multi-domain deployments.
 Use of persistent identifiers across sessions and domains can enable tracking and correlation of agent activity.
-Implementations need to consider mechanisms such as pseudonymous or temporary identifiers to reduce linkability, while preserving the ability to audit and enforce accountability where required.
+Protocol designers need to consider mechanisms such as pseudonymous or temporary identifiers to reduce linkability, while preserving the ability to audit and enforce accountability where required.
 The trade-offs between privacy, accountability,